zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/translating-forms.md

 # Translating Forms

-Forms can be translated to any locale that Liferay DXP supports.
+Forms can be be translated and presented in any language that is currently enabled on the current site.

-To add a translate a form:
+To add a translation:

 1. Open the _Product Menu_ (![Product Menu](../../../../images/icon-product-menu.png)) then click the compass icon (![Compass](../../../../images/icon-compass.png)) on the _Site Administration_ menu.
 1. Select the site where the form has been created.